pseudoptics/pseudoptics-cybersec-portfolio/content/posts/week1_group.md

 ## What Have We Achieved?

+Breaking in to real world systems requires extensive knowledge of exploitable vulnerabilities, along with understanding the methodologies and approaches behind attacks.
 For this first week, the groups were tasked with a research project, to develop and present a presentation on any topic of interest relating to security.
 For our group, we focused on the RSA SecurID system breach in 2011, where the two factor authentication device SecurID was breached, and sensitive data was stolen.

 *Artefacts*: